City identifies 2 officers, 1 paramedic killed in Burnsville, Minnesota; suspect also dead

 The suspect, who has not been identified, was reported dead at about 8 a.m., and the family members in the home made it out safely a short time later.

-Evans said details surrounding the timing and exchange of gunfire is not clear at this point in the investigation.
+Evans said details surrounding the timing and exchange of gunfire are not clear at this point in the investigation.

-"A terrible day for the city of Burnsville, all of the residents," Evans said.
+"Several officers did return fire," Evans said.
+"I will note this individual had several guns and large amounts of ammunition."

 The fallen first responders